-Let's say file1 contains "Hello World" and file2 contains "How are you today".
-The diff command will identify that the content of file1 and file2 are different.
+The diff command will identify that the content of file1.txt and file2.txt are different.

 By default, the diff command will compare lines in each file.
 For example, in line 1 in file 1 is not exactly the same as line 1 in file 2, then the diff command will spot these as different.
 Let's say file 1 contains "Hello World", and you want to determine if "Hello World" exists on any line in file 2.
 The -c option will accomplish this goal.

 ~]# diff -c file1 file2 !
 Lines that begin with ! exist in file1 but not in file2 Lines that begin with a white space exist in file2 but not in file1